 American does have some exemptions for elite members of their AAdvantage program and those who hold a co-branded American Airlines credit card.
 They can:

-- Keep their priority or preferred boarding privileges
+- Keep your priority or preferred boarding privileges

 - Passengers traveling together, including families, may not be seated together